-Finnish telecom company DNA has signed a deal with Ericsson to supply a new, nationwide LTE 800 MHz network and to improve existing 4G, 3G and 2G networks.
+Finnish telecom company DNA has signed a deal with Ericsson (NASDAQ: ERIC) to supply a new, nationwide LTE 800 MHz network and to improve existing 4G, 3G and 2G networks.

 Ericsson is deploying the latest multi-standard RBS 6000 family of base stations and network management solutions.

 Alongside the products, Ericsson will provide network rollout services such as installation, civil works, integration, commissioning and associated project management.
 In addition, Ericsson will provide support for software and hardware, spare parts management services and initial tuning.